jacobgottesman/jacobgottesman.github.io/README.md

 - Led project developing a framework for a cross-team process for further model development w/ agile methodology.
 - Won hackathon using Python, OpenAI API to turn raw customer support text into concise product feedback.
 - Implemented model with XGboost and metalearners to predict 30 day form submissions with median error of 12 submissions.

-**Ultimate Frisbee Analytics Player Rating System | Research**
-*Boston, MA | July 2023 - August 2024*
-- Gathered AUDL data using APIs and web scraping.
-- Used machine learning to classify players by position.
-- Leveraged player stats and game data in mixed effects and other statistical methods for novel player rating systems.
-- Presented project poster and authored research paper for three conferences: UCSAS, RISE, and CMSAC.

 **Data Scientist Co-op | Tram Global**
 *Boston, MA | September 2023 - December 2023*